 Monica Ferris’ Knitting Bones features Betsy Devonshire, who owns Crewel World, a needlework shop in the small town of Excelsior, Minnesota.
 In this novel, Betsy and some of other members of the Embroiderers Guild have raised over twenty thousand dollars in aid of the National Heart Coalition.
 The representative from the charity, Bob Germaine, accepts the check in a public ceremony, but then the check – and Bob – disappear.
 Everyone thinks he made off with the money – everyone, that is, except for his wife, Allie, who’s the head of the Embroiderers Guild.
 Allie is sure that there’s another explanation, and wants to turn to her friend Betsy.
 But Betsy’s broken her leg in a horse riding accident, so she’s homebound.
 She’s going to have to depend on her employee, Godwin, to do the ‘legwork’ this time.
 In a few places in this novel, there are conversations about what’s shown on TV crime shows:

 ‘‘Anyone who…watches crime shows on television knows that stolen checks can be sold…What was odd in this case was that no one made an attempt to cash the check.’’

 On the other hand…

 ‘‘And if you want to laugh, tell a person who works in forensics that you’ve learned a lot from CSI.’’

 That comment highlights what most people know.
 Television cop shows often don’t reflect what really goes on in criminal investigations.

 But with so many such shows and films available, it’s hard to deny their influence.
 And many of them are very well-made.
 So it’s not surprising that they also have an impact on fictional characters.

 Now, if you’ll excuse me, it’s time for some CSI: NY on Netflix.
 Or perhaps CSI: Miami… 😉

-*NOTE: The title of this post is a line from Styx’s Renegade.
+NOTE: The title of this post is the title of a Bryan Frazier song.